codewrought/kalkulator/README.md

 # kalkulator
 Simple Javascript calculator to teach kids Javascript coding.

-Just need copy the kalkulator.html page to a local drive (e.g. your desktop) and double-click on it to open in the browser.
+Just copy the kalkulator.html page to a local drive (e.g. your desktop) and double-click on it to open it in a browser.

 Use Visual Studio Code (free download from Microsoft) to edit and debug OR you can use a simple text editor.